 Water Quality Rules Chapter 24, Section 2(v) “Geologic sequestration project” means an injection well or wells used to emplace a carbon dioxide stream into an injection zone for geologic sequestration.
 It includes the subsurface three-dimensional extent of the carbon dioxide plume, associated pressure front, and displaced fluid, as well as the surface area above that delineated region.

-The Wyoming Department of Environmental Quality implements the Class VI Program.
+The Wyoming Department of Environmental Quality implements the Underground Injection Control Class VI Program.
 Water Quality Rules, Chapter 24 outlines the permitting requirements for Class VI wells.

-Questions regarding Class VI wells and the permitting process can be directed to Lily Barkau, P.G. at 307-777-7072 or firstname.lastname@example.org.
+Questions regarding Class VI wells and the permitting process, or to request a Word version of the Permit Application Part 2, please contact Lily R. Barkau, P.G. at (307) 777-7072 or email@example.com

 Section 1421 of the Safe Drinking Water Act (SDWA) requires the US EPA to develop UIC program requirements that protect underground sources of drinking water.
 Primary enforcement authority, often called primacy, refers to state, territory, or tribal responsibilities associated with implementing US EPA approved UIC programs.
 Primacy programs are established under Section 1422 and 1425 of the SDWA.
 Wyoming received primacy over Class I through V in 1983.
 The Wyoming Department of Environmental Quality received primacy over Class VI wells on September 3, 2020.
 Wyoming is one of two states to have received primacy for implementing the Class VI program; the other is North Dakota.